stochasticHydroTools/DPPoissonTests/README.md

 **tolerance** Determines the cut off for the near field section of the algortihm.
 Default is 1e-4
 **upsampling** The relation between the grid cell size and gt=sqrt(gw^2+1/(4*split^2)). h_xy= gt/upsampling. default is 1.2

+### Python interface

+Additionally, a python interface is provided that allows to compute the electric field acting on a group of charges using the new solver.